yogthos/yogthos.net/resources/templates/md/posts/2017-03-26-ReagentReactView.md

-{:title "Comparing Reagent to React.js and Vue.js for dynamic tabular data", :layout :post, :tags ["clojurescript" "reagent"] :draft? true
+{:title "Comparing Reagent to React.js and Vue.js for dynamic tabular data", :layout :post, :tags ["clojurescript" "reagent"]}
-}

 I recently ran across a [comparison of React.js to Vue.js for rendering dynamic tabular data](https://engineering.footballradar.com/a-fairer-vue-of-react-comparing-react-to-vue-for-dynamic-tabular-data-part-2/?utm_content=buffer0e901), and I got curious to see how Reagent would stack up against them.